Something Green and Leafy This Way Comes

 Something Green and Leafy This Way Comes is the fourth studio album by Canadian hardcore punk band SNFU.
-The album was released in 1993 on Epitaph Records, the first of three SNFU releases on this label.
+It was released in 1993 on Epitaph Records, the first of three SNFU releases on this label.
 Despite being released during the height of the third wave of punk rock by the revival's best-selling independent label and selling modestly well, the album was not commercially successful.

 Background and recording

-After breaking up in 1989, SNFU reformed to embark upon the Wrong Way Down Memory Lane reunion tour late in 1991 to support their posthumous compilation album The Last of the Big Time Suspenders on Cargo Records.
-The band had originally planned to disband again after the tour; but the concerts were successful beyond their expectations, with greater attendance and merchandise sales than the band had experienced while active.
-SNFU met Bad Religion guitarist Brett Gurewitz at a show in Los Angeles, and Gurewitz expressed an interest in signing SNFU to his independent label Epitaph Records.
+After breaking up in 1989, SNFU reformed to embark upon the Wrong Way Down Memory Lane reunion tour late in 1991 to support their posthumous compilation album, The Last of the Big Time Suspenders, on Cargo Records.
+They had originally planned to disband again after the tour; but the concerts were successful beyond their expectations.
+SNFU met Bad Religion guitarist Brett Gurewitz at a show in Los Angeles, and Gurewitz expressed an interest in signing them to his independent label Epitaph Records.
 The band reformed after the tour with a new lineup, relocated from Edmonton to Vancouver, and signed with Epitaph early in 1993.

 With new bassist Rob Johnson and new drummer Dave Rees, the band spent late 1992 and 1993 writing the material that would appear on Something Green and Leafy This Way Comes.
 The songwriting process was influenced in part by the direction that guitarists Marc and Brent Belke had taken in their new melodic rock band the Wheat Chiefs.
 SNFU demoed the material at Desolation Sound Studio in British Columbia, and two tracks from this session later appeared on their self-released "Beautiful, Unlike You and I" single.
 At Gurewitz's recommendation, they arranged to record their new album with producer Donnell Cameron, known for his work with Rocket From the Crypt, NOFX, Rancid, Bad Religion, and Pennywise.

 The band traveled to Los Angeles to record with Cameron at Westbeach Recorders in August 1993.
-Very early in the recording sessions, Cameron checked into rehab for drug addiction.
-After brief deliberation, the band opted to continue the sessions with Cameron's engineer Joe Peccerillo acting as producer.
-SNFU biographer Chris Walter notes their regret for continuing without Cameron and mild musical clashing with Peccerillo, who did not have a punk rock background.
+Very early in the recording sessions, Cameron checked into rehab for drug addiction, and the band opted to continue the sessions with Cameron's engineer Joe Peccerillo acting as producer.
+SNFU biographer Chris Walter notes their regret for continuing without Cameron and clashing with Peccerillo, who did not have a punk rock background.

 The band experimented in the studio, taking advantage of Epitaph's comparatively large budget for the session.
-Rees and Peccerillo used tubular bells on the track "Seven Minutes Closer to Death", and the group utilized an expanded range of guitar tones throughout the recording.
+Rees and Peccerillo used tubular bells on the track "Seven Minutes Closer to Death", and the group utilized an expanded range of guitar tones throughout.